 These vegan pancakes are a lot like my first month of college.
 Being taken completely out of your comfort zone (hi vegan baking!) and diving in head first only to be disappointed with the first attempt.
 You see everyone else having success, whether it is in college or vegan baking, and you can’t help but think to yourself, well, why can’t I do that too?

 I was frustrated by these pancakes like I’m frustrated with school.
 But that doesn’t mean that giving up is an option.
 Sometimes, like I did with these vegan pancakes you just need to put it aside for a couple of weeks before jumping in and trying again.
 And I have to say, that I am so glad that I did, these are honestly, some of the best pancakes I’ve ever had.
 Perfectly sweet and with a great texture.
 A non-vegan friend of mine actually preferred these to the Pumpkin Pancakes!

 Living Lou’s Vegan Pancakes (serves 1)

-1 flax egg (2 tbsp flax meal + 3 tbsp water)
+1 flax egg (2 tablespoon flax meal + 3 tablespoon water)

 1 smashed ripe banana

-1 tbsp of maple syrup + more for serving
+1 tablespoon of maple syrup + more for serving

 canola oil for frying